teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 the recall counter.
 Service errors become a neutral `unavailable` result after bounded logging and metrics.

-MB759 adds the inert `factoids-v3` package and adopts only `factoid` and `factoids` through the saved-handler migration bridge.
-Disabled and `off` use the exact historical handlers. `observe` runs the new readers silently before the historical handler supplies the only visible answer. `on` makes the package authoritative only for that selected channel, while unload restores both saved registry entries. `whatis`, `learn`, `forget`, `?keyword` and all recall-counter writes remain historical and outside the package.
+MB759 adds the inert `factoids-v3` package and first adopts `factoid` and `factoids` through the saved-handler migration bridge.
+Disabled and `off` use the exact historical handlers. `observe` runs the new readers silently before the historical handler supplies the only visible answer. `on` makes the package authoritative only for that selected channel, while unload restores the saved registry entries.
+MB761 adds `learn` and `forget`; `whatis`, `?keyword` and all recall-counter writes remain historical and outside the package.

 The supervised activation and rollback sequence is documented in [`FACTOID_COMMAND_V3_PILOT.md`](FACTOID_COMMAND_V3_PILOT.md).